bergeramit/apcomp215-rescam/README.md

 ./docket-shell.sh

 # Access Docker Shell
-docker run -it --rm preprocess-app
+docker run -it --rm preprocess-data

 # In the container